-You have the right to be reemployed in your civilian job if you leave that job to perform service in the uniformed service and:
+You have the right to be reemployed in your civilian job if you leave that $$^{\circ}$$ If you leave your job to perform military service, you have the right job to perform service in the uniformed service and: to elect to continue your existing employer-based health plan coverage for you and your dependents for up to 24 months while in

-- ☆ you ensure that your employer receives advance written or verbal notice of your service; - you have five years or less of cumulative service in the uniformed services while with that particular employer; - \$\footnote{\pi}\$ you return to work or apply for reemployment in a timely manner after conclusion of service; and - ☆ you have not been separated from service with a disqualifying discharge or under other than honorable conditions.
+☆☆ you ensure that your employer receives advance written or verbal the military. notice of your service;

+☆☆ you have five years or less of cumulative service in the uniformed ☆☆ Even if you don't elect to continue coverage during your military services while with that particular employer; service, you have the right to be reinstated in your employer's discharge or under other than honorable conditions.

+☆☆ you return to work or apply for reemployment in a timely manner-health plan when you are reemployed, generally without any waiting after conclusion of service; and-periods or exclusions (e.g., pre-existing condition exclusions) except ☆☆ you have not been separated from service with a disqualifying-for service-connected illnesses or injuries.

+Service (VETS) is authorized to investigate and resolve complaints of USERRA violations.

+ENFORCEMENT

-If you are eligible to be reemployed, you must be restored to the job and benefits you would have attained if you had not been absent due to military service or, in some cases, a comparable job.
+and benefits you would have attained if you had not been absent due to ☆☆ The U.S. Department of Labor, Veterans Employment and Training military service or, in some cases, a comparable job.